Leash Reactivity: Why Walks Feel So Hard

 Reactive walks can feel personal, public, and exhausting, but the dog is usually responding to pressure, distance, surprise, frustration, fear, or repeated rehearsals.
 The leash limits choice, so small changes in route and handling can make a large difference.

-This topic cluster focuses on what your dog can do before the explosion: notice, eat, turn away, sniff, arc around, or recover.
+This topic focuses on what your dog can do before the explosion: notice, eat, turn away, sniff, arc around, or recover.
 Those signals tell you whether a training step is fair or whether the dog needs more space first.

 Start here